Information for Students

 Judicial Externship Opportunities

-Judge Alison Conlon, Chancery Division of the Circuit Court of Cook County
+Judicial Externship: Law Division of the Circuit Court of Cook County

-Judge Alison Conlon is seeking to work with a Judicial Externs for the Spring of 2025.
+Judge Alison Conlon is seeking to work with a Judicial Externs for the Summer of 2025.
 To ensure that the administration of justice can continue during this time, Judge Conlon is conducting court both in-person and via Zoom.

 About Judge Conlon and her Court: Judge Conlon sits in the Chancery Division of the Circuit Court of Cook County.
 The Chancery Division handles civil cases involving equitable remedies.
 Judge Conlon’s court call sees a variety of complex cases, often including TROs, FOIA issues, administrative reviews, and class actions.
 In addition, Judge Conlon often hears compelling “business divorces,” such as LLC break ups, and other elaborate business disputes, making the position a particularly good fit for those interested in business cases.
 There are also many emergency motions filed in front of Judge Conlon, such as TROs, which are exciting and provide extra opportunity for externs to observe.